F5WC: Qualifiers

 Each local qualifier is independently organised by the "LOC" in accordance with the guidelines preset by the F5WC.
 These local qualifiers have a fixed period in which to be completed and winning team's data submitted to the F5WC.

 The entry fees for qualifiers vary in all the countries taking into consideration various factors.
 Qualifiers usually run from 30 to 90 days depending on number of teams, participating cities & qualification period set forth by the F5WC.

-How to become an LOC
+LOC Criteria

-The F5WC has a set of predefined guidelines to select an LOC in any country.
-Each LOC is required to submit an application for review.
+The F5WC has a set of predetermined criteria for choosing a LOC in any nation.
+An application must be submitted for evaluation by each LOC.
 Once the review is complete, the F5WC then selects the organiser.
-Since, the F5WC is independently organised, it receive multiple applications for each country, the best application is awarded the exclusive rights to the F5WC in their respective country.
+Since, the F5WC is independently organised, it receives multiple applications for each country, and the best application is awarded the exclusive rights to the F5WC in their respective country.